How to View PDF in .NET MAUI (Step-by-Step) Tutorial

 Step 4: Code for PDF Functionalities

-Now, it's time to write code for the PDF functionalities.
-Let's start with URL to PDF functionality.
+Now, it's time to write the code for the PDF functionalities.
+Let's start with the URL to PDF functionality.

 URL to PDF Functionality

-I created a UrlToPdf function for the URL to PDF functionality.
-Inside the function, I instantiated the ChromePDFRenderer object and I use the RenderUrlAsPdf function to convert the URL to PDF documents.
-The RenderUrlAsPdf function gets the data of the URL from the web server and processes it to convert it into PDF document.
-In parameters, I pass the text in URL entry control.
-I created an object of SaveService class and use the SaveAndView function.
-In the parameters of the SaveAndView function, I use the stream of the generated PDF file.
+Create an UrlToPdf function for the URL to PDF functionality.
+Inside the function, instantiate the ChromePdfRenderer object and use the RenderUrlAsPdf function to convert the URL to PDF documents.
+The RenderUrlAsPdf function gets the data of the URL from the web server and processes it to convert it into a PDF document.
+In parameters, pass the text in the URL entry control, create an object of the SaveService class, and use the SaveAndView function.
+In the parameters of the SaveAndView function, pass in the stream of the generated PDF file.

 private void UrlToPdf(object sender, EventArgs e)